stubobis1/Archipelago/worlds/poe/docs/en_Path of Exile.md

 ![Right here.
 A shortcut could be helpful to you.](https://i.imgur.com/Bk9f396.png)
 6. Click on the AP button at the top, then fill in the pop-ups with your room's information.
 If you did that correctly, then the AP button will turn green.
 ![Your tracker will look like this when it's not connected.
 That itty bitty AP button is the one you want.](https://i.imgur.com/bYpX79B.png)
+7. Sometimes the poptracker will get out of sync with the server.
+If you think this has happened, then click the refresh button again to fix it.

 ## Act Four: Start the Client
 1. From the Launcher, click the button for Path of Exile.
 This will open up a new window.
 ![Scroll down until you find the entry for Path of Exile, or use the search bar at the top of the menu.](https://i.imgur.com/k25azjs.png)
 2. At first, the screen will have a list of useful commands to use.
 In the top bar labeled `Server`, enter the server address and port, and click Connect.
 Then, enter the name you used in your `.yaml` file at the bottom when prompted.
 ![We will use these commands in the steps ahead!](https://i.imgur.com/sOgGAvj.png)
-3. The client should tell you which class you have access to.
-If you have **not** set up the PopTracker, then if it didn't tell you, use the `/received` command.
+3. The client should tell you which class you have access to, this can also be found by using the `/received` command, or in the poptracker.
 ![You can use /received later as well, but if you do, then it will include EVERYTHING you have unlocked.](https://i.imgur.com/wy2IPp7.png)
 4. Use the `/poe_auth` command to authenticate your session with PoE's servers, and click Authorize.
-This is a security measure to keep your account information safe from sketchy services, and explains exactly what information will be shared.
+This is how the client is able to get information from your account.
+It is secure, to keep your account information safe from sketchy services, and explains exactly what information will be shared.
 As you can see, the only information being requested is information that would be visible to anyone looking at your profile online.
 ![This is a security measure to keep you informed about what information services are requesting.
 Archipelago doesn't need any info that wouldn't be visible at a glance on your website profile page.](https://i.imgur.com/xhkS4yq.png)
-5. In Path of Exile, create your character.
-I generally recommend a SSF character, to make sure that you are only using the items that you find during this run.
+5. In Path of Exile, choose your character.
 Note your character name for the next step.
 6. Use the `/char` command **followed by your character's name** in the Archipelago Client to set which character the Randomizer is tracking.
 ![This one's easy.](https://i.imgur.com/nCGocCk.png)
 7. Set your  `client.txt`  path by using the  `/client "C:\File\Path\Here"` command.
 Adjust the file path as needed - you did write this down earlier when I asked, right?
 Note the Quotation marks, they ARE important!
 ![You MUST include the quotation marks, but you don't need to append "Client.txt", the program can detect that on its own.](https://i.imgur.com/IOPNHEW.png)
 8. Set your base item filter by using the `/filter <filterNameHere>.filter` command.
 This needs to be an item filter that you've saved locally, not one that you've subscribed to.
 Usually, this place is something like `C:\Users\<USERNAME>\Documents\My Games\Path of Exile`.
 I created a custom filter specifically for Archipelago, but you can use any filter as a base, such as one of the Neversink variants.
 ![I created a custom filter specifically for Archipelago, but you can use any filter as a base, such as one of the Neversink variants.](https://i.imgur.com/pEnvwWf.png)
-9. If you have enabled Deathlink in your `.yaml` settings, you will need to use the `/deathlink` command to toggle it on or off.
+9. if you want to change your deathlink setting, you can use the `/deathlink` command to toggle it on or off.
 10. Use the `/start` command to officially start your run.
 If you did the above steps properly, then you should see something like this image: a weird yellow-ish weapon label on the ground - indicating that it's an item you haven't checked yet - and the message `Item Filter loaded successfully.` in chat.
 ![If you reached this point and did it all properly, then what you see should be something like this.](https://i.imgur.com/JpgjZ4Z.png)
 # Epilogue: Tips, Tricks, and Commands